Loading this page.

 Use this cluster when the comparison lens is food, water, ecological buffering, reserve behavior, and the institutions that turn material continuity into long-run state capacity.

-Use this cluster when the comparison lens is gateway districts, service radius, regional coupling, and the city-scale surfaces that make one node governable.
+Use this cluster when the comparison lens is gateway districts, service radius, transfer surfaces, and the city-scale machinery that makes one node governable.

-Use this cluster when the comparison lens is how technology or magic becomes reproducible, monopolized, licensed, or infrastructural enough to rewrite governance and movement.
+Use this cluster when the comparison lens is how technology or magic becomes reproducible, command-compressing, infrastructure-priced, and finally provable inside concrete governance and world cases.

-Use this cluster when the comparison lens is campaign reach, reserve timing, fortified delay, and the system cost of keeping force effective across distance.
+Use this cluster when the comparison lens is campaign reach, reserve timing, chokepoint delay, and the system cost of keeping force effective across a constrained map.

 Use this cluster when the comparison lens is gated growth, theater expansion, balancing drag, and the point where strategic scale starts rewriting the whole system.

-Use this cluster when the comparison lens is corridor-backed legitimacy, coalition bargaining, polycentric stability, and the point where a workable order starts slipping into negotiated drift.
+Use this cluster when the comparison lens is pressure architecture, proof transfer, polycentric bargaining, and the point where a workable order starts slipping into negotiated drift and successor-order review.

-Use this cluster when the comparison lens is circulation fragility, industrial conversion, trade concentration, and the throughput surfaces that turn raw material into strategic leverage.
+Use this cluster when the comparison lens is circulation fragility, industrial conversion, trade concentration, and the proof pair that turns one flagship flow model into a concrete logistics case.

 Use this cluster when the comparison lens is compounding pressure, delayed relief, recovery burden, and the point where balancing drag becomes visible only after the system is already under strain.